A History of Interest Rates by Sidney Homer, Rutgers University Press, 1963

 The Romans also began their legal history with a body of laws regulating credit.
 This, too, was forced by a crisis characterized by excessive debt.

-These three examples from the earliest days of historic Babylon, Greece and Rome are enough to support the conclusion that credit at interest was widespread enough to create major political problems before the emergence of written history.
+These three examples from the earliest days of historic Babylon, Greece and Rome are enough to support the conclusion that credit at interest was widespread enough to create major political problems.

 Usury, or interest, was fundamental to the economics of these great civilizations, driving its unsustainable growth and eventual collapse.
 Modern civilization has the same trappings of past fates.